rubemarjrtech/blog-crm/README.md

 # Blog CRM (Customer Relationship Management) API for managing user posts and visitors comments.

 #### About this project
-Project built with the following technologies: Nodejs, Express.js, MySQL, TypeORM and Docker.
+Project developed with the following technologies:
+* Nodejs
+* Express.js
+* MySQL
+* TypeORM
+* Docker.

 The idea of this project is to have control and manage posts and comments for an artist, so we have an admin who could be the artists' staff.
 They will be the ones approving posts made by the artists themselves as well as approving or rejecting comments made in the posts made by the artists.